jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < P: Circle with public procedure >
 < P: Circle put around public procedure, changed access modifier >

 You can’t *always* just put circles and triangles around everything.
-You might have to adjust access controllers, which are explained later. < Is that so? >
+You might might adjust access controllers, which are explained later. < Is that so? >

 ### Brainstorm